SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modeling SIR spreading in interconnected network

-Let's call the above matrix (7) as $[\widetilde{A}-\mathbf{I}]$.
-It is known that if the eigenvalues of $[\widetilde{A}-I]$ remain less than 0, the disease will not spread throughout the entire system of networks.
-So, to satisfy the condition of the epidemic threshold, the maximum value of the spectral radius of $\widetilde{A}$ will be 1.
-As the overall network is strongly connected, we can say that $\widetilde{A}$ is an irreducible, non-negative square matrix.
-From Perron-Frobenius theorem \citep{horn2012matrix}, it is known that the spectral radius of $\widetilde{A}$ will be real and positive, and the corresponding perron vector of $\widetilde{A}$ will be all positive.
-Let's denote the perron vectors as ${V_1, V_2}$ for a spectral radius equal to 1.
-So for a spectral radius equal to 1, we can write as follows:
+where $\tau_{11}=(\beta_{11}/\mu); \tau_{12}=(\beta_{12}/\mu) ; \tau_{21}=(\beta_{21}/\mu) ; \tau_{22}=(\beta_{22}/\mu).$ Thus, we can define \(L = \mu \bar{L}\).
+Let us denote the matrix \(\bar{L}\) as \([\widetilde{L} - I]\).
+It is known that a system with negative eigenvalues indicates that perturbations will decay over time, leading the system towards stability.
+Since the recovery rate, \(\mu\), is a positive quantity, it follows that if the eigenvalues of \([\widetilde{L} - I]\) are all less than zero, the disease will not spread throughout the entire network system.
+This insight is crucial for understanding the stability and containment of epidemic spread in network structures.
+To ensure the epidemic threshold condition is met, the maximum eigenvalue of $\widetilde{L}$ must be 1.
+Given that the overall network is connected, $\widetilde{L}$ is an irreducible, non-negative square matrix.
+The largest absolute value of any eigenvalue of a matrix is called its spectral radius.
+According to the Perron-Frobenius theorem \citep{horn2012matrix}, for an irreducible, non-negative square matrix $\widetilde{L}$, the spectral radius is a real, positive, and simple eigenvalue.
+Furthermore, the corresponding Perron vector is strictly positive.
+Let $V_1$ and $V_2$ denote the Perron vectors when the spectral radius equals 1.